Key takeaways

 Bottom Line

-Recommended for: Regulated industries (financial services, healthcare, pharma) where security, compliance, and audit trails are mandatory requirements.
+Recommended for: Regulated industries (financial services, healthcare, pharma) where security, compliance, and audit trails are mandatory — and for fleet-scale code modernization via Automations.

 Research by Ry Walker Research • methodology